Pitney Bowes announced the latest release of its Designed Delivery platform, which includes new regional delivery options.

 Leveraging Pitney Bowes’s expertise in the eCommerce industry—paired with its nationwide network of highly automated sorting centers—its Designed Delivery service makes regionalized shipping easier.

-These capabilities enable Pitney Bowes to process packages at scale and route them through regional last mile networks within 1-3 days in select zip codes.
+These capabilities enable Pitney Bowes to process packages at scale and route them through regional last-mile networks within 1-3 days in select zip codes.

 Pitney Bowes support teams provide a complimentary consultation to analyze and model which parcels each shipper can allocate to a regional service without losing volume tier discounts.

-The service includes first-mile transportation as an optional component, to minimize effort for shippers to support regionalized delivery.
+The service includes first-mile transportation as an optional component, to minimize the effort for shippers to support regionalized delivery.